 “It’s a plastic bottle,” you think, so you throw it in the recycling bin.

 If the bottle was empty, this move would have been perfectly acceptable.

-Full containers, on the hand, pose a problem during recycling.
-When the containers get crushed, anything inside will leak on to the other materials, making a mess and could be harmful to the environment, depending on what’s inside.
+Full containers, on the other hand, pose a problem during recycling.
+When the containers get crushed, anything inside will leak onto the other materials, making a mess and could be harmful to the environment, depending on what’s inside.

 Georgian Waste is a family-owned and operated waste management company, serving Simcoe County and surrounding areas.
 If you have any questions, send us a message online or give us a call at (705) 424-0082.